nosolls/geos-singularity/README.md

 When using the containers for GEOSfvdycore and GEOSgcm, the install directories are located at `/GEOSfvdycore` and `/GEOSgcm` inside their containers respectively.
 Documentation for running GEOSgcm can be found at the [GEOS-5 wiki](https://geos5.org/wiki/index.php?title=GEOS_GCM_Quick_Start#Running_GEOS_GCM).
 Running GEOSfvdycore is a similar process.

 You go to `/installdirectory/install/bin` for one of them, and then use their setup scripts to create an experiment directory.
 GEOSfvdycore has `fv3_setup` and GEOSgcm has `gcm_setup`.
-If you want to run this with slurm, you can create a slurm script and use something like:
+If you want to run an experimental directory you made with slurm and singularity, you can create a slurm script and use something like:

 ```
 singularity exec image.sif experimentdirectory/./fv3.j